 Spelling App – a Homework Helper

 So I wrote the app and then he could do his spelling list.
-Below is a screen shot from the app to show you what it can do.

 Also as a bonus I added times tables practice.
 Below is a screen shot from the app.